OgBaGu/H755_LedBlink/README.md

 # H755_LedBlink NUCLEO-H755ZI-Q LED Blink Example
 This project demonstrates how to blink an LED using the NUCLEO-H755ZI-Q microcontroller.
 The LEDs are toggled when the user button (blue) is pressed.
+Additionally, a welcome message is sent to the ST-Link Virtual COM Port.

 ## Prerequisites